Grant Applications Are Now Open for Environmental Site Assessments in Muskegon County

 GMED has developed an application and scoring process for selecting sites and has hired Envirologic as the sole environmental consultant to conduct the work on each property.
 The goal of the grant is to facilitate environmental site assessments, which will in turn spur additional development for industrial, commercial, residential, and mixed-use projects.

 All eligible properties must be environmentally contaminated or suspected of being contaminated.
 The selected projects will remediate and redevelop sites, along with supporting talent attraction and retention, and business growth in Muskegon County.
 Projects in marginalized communities, lower income, economically and socially underserved areas will be prioritized.

 Activities supported by this grant may include: Phase I ESA, Phase II ESA, remedial action plan, work plans and other technical supports, baseline environmental assessment (BEA), due care plans, or a cleanup plan.

 For more information, visit the GMED website to view the policies and procedures and to download the application.
-If you have any questions, please contact Contessa Hood, Economic Development Manager for Greater Muskegon Economic Development at [email protected].
+If you have any questions, please contact Morgan Carroll, Economic Development Director for Greater Muskegon Economic Development at [email protected]

 About Greater Muskegon Economic Development